Mohamedkj18/PCA-Implementation-/README.md

 1. Ran PCA on X with k = 10 and plotted each of the 10 eigenvectors as pictures.
 2. Ran PCA For k = 1, 5, 10, 30, 50, 100 and reduceed the
 dimension using PCA to dimension k.
-Selected at random 5 pictures (the same 5 pictures for all values of k) and plotted the each of the 5 original pictures next to the pictures obtained by transforming the reduced pictures back to the original dimension.
+Selected at random 5 pictures (the same 5 pictures for all values of k) and plotted each of the 5 original pictures next to the pictures obtained by transforming the reduced pictures back to the original dimension.
 Also plotted, as a function of k, the sum (over the entire dataset) of the ℓ2 distances between the two.